 If your student is struggling with financial concerns with school, please contact:

 Disenchantment with college can be caused by a wide variety of factors: academic stress, relationship issues, peer pressure, or homesickness are just a few examples.
 You might want to ask your student if he or she is feeling homesick or missing friends or a significant other.
 Some resources you could suggest:

 If your student has lost enthusiasm for school or is suffering from homesickness, please contact:

 When a student is away at college, major events in the family can be especially difficult to handle.
 The distance from home and inability to assist his or her family during these tough times may leave a student feeling helpless, guilty, angry or alone.
 Your student may find it difficult to share these feelings with you or other family members.
 Counseling Services provides both individual and group counseling services to help support students.

 If family concerns are affecting your student, he or she may want to talk with:

-Conflict with a roommate can arise because of misunderstandings, unwillingness to compromise, and personality differences.
-These conflicts can quickly spin out of control if they are not resolved quickly.
+Conflict with a roommate can arise because of misunderstanding, unwillingness to compromise, and personality differences.
+These conflicts can quickly spin out of control if they are not addressed.
 If your college student complains to you about a problematic roommate:

 For more information on roommate issues, please contact: